ToxicFrog/kessler/README.md

-This project has been entirely supplanted by [KSP-CKAN](https://github.com/KSP-CKAN/CKAN), which does more than what this script did, and does it better.
+This repo used to contain a primitive package manager for KSP, but it has now been rendered obsolete by the much better [KSP-CKAN](https://github.com/KSP-CKAN/CKAN).

-The revision history is preserved for the curious, but you should be using CKAN instead.
+It now contains some small ModuleManager configs.